CorfuDB/CorfuDB/common/src/main/java/org/corfudb/common/metrics/micrometer/README.md

 *   **writeTxn**: Time in microseconds (mean, max, sum, 0.50p, 0.99p) it takes to do this write-only transaction.
 *   **readTxn**: Time in microseconds (mean, max, sum, 0.50p, 0.99p) it takes to do this read-only transaction.
 *   **readWriteTxn**: Time in microseconds (mean, max, sum, 0.50p, 0.99p) it takes to do this read/write transaction.

+### Current metrics collected for Corfu Compactor:
+* **checkpoint.timer**: Time in microseconds (mean, max, sum, 0.5p, 0.95p, 0.99p) it takes for a single stream to be checkpointed.
+* **checkpoint.write\_entries**: A distribution summary (mean, max, 0.50p, 0.95p, 0.99p) of the number of entries of a stream that are checkpointed.
+* **checkpoint.write\_size**: A distribution summary (mean, max, 0.50p, 0.95p, 0.99p) of the total size of the entries of a stream that are checkpointed.